 This is another reason to be open about these concerns and to come up with planning that makes sense.

 Background: This post is an illustrated version - with minor editorial edits - of the original post of March 7, 2007, which was followed on April 8, 2007, by Ten Recommendations to deal with global warming.
 By early 2013, these two posts, together with another 2007 post at Gather (on the Hydrogen Economy) had been viewed by some 100,000 individual visitors.

-For more background, view cutting-edge developments and proposals at the following two blogs, which have jointly received some 900,000 views:
+For more background, view cutting-edge developments and proposals at the following two blogs, which have jointly received well over 1,000,000 views: